quorten/quorten-blog1/_posts/2019-04-02-color-mixing-hero.md

 is going to be exactly the same for the next 20 years or so.

-Meanwhile, the film industry and "triple-A" video game industry is racing forward with high dynamic range, wide color gammut, high resolution, and other highly advanced technologies.
+Meanwhile, the film industry and "triple-A" video game industry is racing forward with stereoscopic 3D, high dynamic range, wide color gammut, ultra high definition, and other highly advanced technologies.
 All of this is happening while the amateur computer user still barely understands the basics.

 The bigger point being called into question, though, is this: Beyond higher resolution, is there really any value to end customers for all